expo/expo/packages/expo-splash-screen/README.md

 The easiest way to configure the splash screen in bare React Native projects is with the expo-splash-screen command.
 See the [README](https://github.com/expo/expo/tree/master/packages/expo-splash-screen-command) for more information, or run `yarn expo-splash-screen --help` in your project.

-🚨The automatic configuration tool is brand new and you may run into issues when using it as we finish polishing it up.
-If you are unable to run it successfully, please undo the changes made by the command and refer to the "Manual Configuration" section below.

 ### Manual Configuration

 #### `SplashScreen.show(Activity activity, SplashScreenImageResizeMode mode, Class rootViewClass)`